-You can also obtain a library card and modify or update your registration details via the e-service portal www.ibiblioteka.lt.
+You can also obtain a reader pass and modify or update your registration details via the e-service portal ibiblioteka.lt.

-A library card enables you to use in-library computers, order publications from the depository, use remote services (access subscription databases and services offered at www.ibiblioteka.lt), and to book meeting rooms for up to 2 hours free of charge.
+A reader pass enables you to use in-library computers, order publications from the depository, use remote services (access subscription databases and services offered at ibiblioteka.lt), and book meeting rooms for up to 2 hours free of charge.

-Older foreign-language books (acquired by the library prior to 1994) that have not yet been included in the Online Catalogue, can be found by using the National Library’s Image Catalogue.
-These may not be ordered online.
-To order them, you have to physically visit the library and fill out an order form.
+You can find the publications available in the library by exploring the interactive service portal ibiblioteka.lt.
+Older foreign-language books (acquired by the library prior to 1994) that have not yet been included in the National Library’s Online Catalogue, can be found by using the National Library’s Image Catalogue.

 We will answer your question within two business day of receiving it, except for weekends and unscheduled occasions when the National Library is closed.